Attractions Are Better In Boyertown

 If you have an ancestor that lived in Boyertown or the surrounding area, you may be able to learn more about your heritage at the Boyertown Area Historical Society research library.
 It was established in 1972 to preserve the history of the Boyertown area.
 It is a dynamic and engaging museum, as well as a historical research library.

 The Historical Society provides regular educational and social opportunities to members and to the public.

 After a storied career in the US Army as World War II raged in Europe, Boyertown native son, General Carl Spaatz was appointed the first Commander of the US Army Air Force.
 The designers of the General Carl Spaatz Museum in Boyertown aimed at creating an experience where visitors have a sense of “being there” instead of just viewing static artifacts.
 Live cast members in period uniforms demonstrate equipment used in an Air Force bomber, while guests walk through exhibits and recreations with “sensory impact, attend a pre-flight briefing, sit in a cockpit and serve as waist gunners and bombardiers.
-The Spaatz Museum is expected to open later in 2020.
+The Museum opened in October 2021.